This article was reviewed and updated in December 2025 to reflect new government updates..

 “The Parties shall cooperate on carbon pricing.
 They shall give serious consideration to linking their respective carbon pricing systems in a way that preserves the integrity of these systems and provides for the possibility to increase their effectiveness.”

-In line with this commitment, in May 2025 the UK government and European Union agreed to work towards linking the UK ETS and EU ETS.
+In line with this commitment, EU member states have agreed to begin negotiations with the UK on linking their Emissions Trading Systems.
 There is a Common Understanding policy paper that sets out the parameters of a potential linking agreement.
+We will continue to update this document as more information is released.

 Other changes TBC